-- bookkeeping or services relating to accounting records; - · financial information systems design and implementation; - · appraisal or valuation and fairness opinions; - · actuarial advisory services; - · internal audit outsourcing services; - · advice on deal structuring and related documentation; - · tax planning and strategic services; - · acting as a broker-dealer, promoter or underwriter; or - · legal services. - 4.
+- · bookkeeping or services relating to accounting records; - · financial information systems design and implementation; - · appraisal or valuation and fairness opinions; - · actuarial advisory services; - · internal audit outsourcing services; - · advice on deal structuring and related documentation; - tax planning and strategic services; - · acting as a broker-dealer, promoter or underwriter; - · legal services; or - · executive recruitment or extensive human resource function - 4.
 Provide a structured reporting line for internal audit and ensure the objectivity and independence of internal audit.
 The Chief Internal Auditor reports to the BARC through its chairperson. - 5.
 Consider any CBA group policy relevant to the role of the BARC and, if deemed appropriate, adopt or recommend that the Board adopt (as applicable) the policy as a policy of the Group. - 6.
 Act as formal forum for free and open communication between the Board, the internal and external auditors, and management. - 7.
 Deal with any other matter which the Board may from time to time delegate to the BARC.